lohikrme/Embedded-Programming/Distributed-Software/readme.md

 # About the course

 Distributed software course tries to teach how udp and tcp sockets and mqtt protocol work.
 Idea is to stay slightly on the realm of embedded programming, so more like process communicating to another process on linux etc, rather than something done purely between web servers.
-The language will be C++.
+The language will be C or C++.

 The tasks during the course split to next topics: